scvalex/ltc/docs/interim.md

 What assumptions do current datastores make?

 What assumptions does LTc make?
+Mention that c+ communications are currently in the realm of SF.

 Where would LTc be used?

-How is LTc implemented? (key-value store with DVCS semantics, communicates over UDP, conflict resolution through Patch Theory, decoupled internal architecture)
+How is LTc implemented? (cAP, key-value store with DVCS semantics, communicates over UDP, conflict resolution through Patch Theory (because communication between nodes is very difficult, so the usual consensus or voting algorithms are not feasible), not ACID, decoupled internal architecture, updates are propagated via some lazy epidemic technique, vector clocks)

 What are the obvious downsides?